Monica-Nguyen/SpaceInvaders/README.md

 ![Space Invaders - Animated gif demo](Demo3.gif)

 The game is still in progress.
 We still need to fix the bullets and add the colisions along with adding the scoring mechanism to the game.
+The bullets also need updating to shoot singular bullets at once.
+In addition, there should also be a collision between bullets from the aliens and the ship.

 Hope you enjoy the game!